digital-asset/daml/docs/source/app-dev/bindings-java/index.rst

    transactionClient.getLedgerEnd(); // Uses the token specified when constructing the client transactionClient.getLedgerEnd(accessToken); // Override the token for this call exclusively

-If you're communicating with a ledger protected by authentication it's very important to secure the communication channel to prevent your tokens to be exposed to man-in-the-middle attacks.
+If you're communicating with a ledger that verifies authorization it's very important to secure the communication channel to prevent your tokens to be exposed to man-in-the-middle attacks.
 The next chapter describes how to enable TLS.

 .. _ledger-api-java-binding-connecting-securely: